Where is Muktinath Located? location, History, And Significance

 • Trekking Shoes: Choose comfortable, sturdy, and waterproof trekking shoes that are essential for walking on rocky paths and in snow.

-• Water Bottle: Use reusable water bottle to stay hydrated during the trek.
+• Water Bottle: Use a reusable water bottle to stay hydrated during the trek.
 Drinking plenty of water at high altitudes can help avoid altitude sickness.

 • Medications: Pack a light first-aid kit containing medicines for mountain sickness (e.g., Diamox), painkillers, and anti-nausea pills.